Photo by Luis Vidal on Unsplash

-I like writing tests because they prove that the code will run like I expect.
-I like it even more when I can write tests before I write my code but often I can’t do this because I'm still figuring out how the code will come work.
-To put it another way, I'm not sure where I'm going so how can I ask for directions?
+I like writing tests, because they prove the code will run like I expect.
+I like it even more when I can write tests before I write code.
+But often I can’t do that, because I'm still figuring out how the code will work.
+To put it another way, I'm not sure where I'm going, so how can I ask for directions?

 Do I want to spend my time writing log statements and stepping through breakpoints?
 No, this sucks, but the alternative is that I'll have to set up Jest, Mocha or Cypress.

 Setting up tests is a one-off toll to get on the highway.

 Eventually, I find my way.
 Either the path becomes clear and I know what I'm aiming for, or I'm tired of repeating the same actions over and over - code, run, check, code, run, check.
 And I commit to writing the first test.